-It is the responsibility of the Chief of Police designee to ensure that an audit is conducted of ALPR detection browsing inquiries at least once during each calendar year.
+It is the responsibility of the Chief of Police to ensure that an audit is conducted of ALPR detection browsing inquiries at least once during each calendar year.
 The Department will audit a sampling of the ALPR system utilization from the prior 12-month period to verify proper use in accordance with the above authorized uses.
 The audit shall randomly select at least 10 detection browsing inquiries conducted by Department employees during the preceding six-month period and determine if each inquiry meets the requirements established in policy section 462.6(e).

 The audit shall be documented in the form of an internal Department memorandum to the Chief of Police.
 The memorandum shall include any data errors found so that such errors can be corrected.
-After review by the Chief of Police, the memorandum and any associated documentation shall be kept in accordance with policy and procedure.
+After review by the Chief of Police, the memorandum and any associated documentation shall be filed and retained by PSD.